 Skip to main content

-A lack of well-planned and orchestrated workflows can cause project failure, but you can easily uncover and rectify inefficiencies by using workflow visualization.
+A lack of well-planned and orchestrated workflows can cause project failure, but you can easily uncover and rectify inefficiencies using workflow visualization.

 You’ll likely be using workflow diagram software or workflow management software when it comes to workflow visualization (more on this below).